 Many states have also adopted genetic testing and privacy laws.
 These laws typically require a specific, written consent for genetic testing as well as consent for the disclosure of genetic test results and otherwise limit uses and disclosures of genetic testing results.
 A few states have adopted laws that give their residents property rights in their genetic information.

 Privacy and data security laws, including those relating to health information, are complex, overlapping and rapidly evolving.
-As our activities evolve and expand, additional laws may be implicated, for example, there are non-U.S. privacy laws, such as the General Data Protection Regulation (GDPR) of the European Union, that impose restrictions on the transfer, access, use, and disclosure of health and other personal information.
-Currently, we are implementing the requirements set forth by the GDPR, which is set to take effect on May 25, 2018.
+As our activities evolve and expand, additional laws may be implicated.
+For example, the California Consumer Privacy Act of 2018, which took effect on January 1, 2020, imposes requirements and protections upon the processing of personal data, aimed at giving California consumers more visibility and control over their personal information.
+There are also non-U.S. privacy laws, such as the General Data Protection Regulation (GDPR) of the European Union, that impose restrictions on the transfer, access, use, and disclosure of health and other personal information.
+We have implemented the requirements set forth by the GDPR, which took effect on May 25, 2018.
 All of these laws impact our business either directly or indirectly.
 Our failure to comply with applicable privacy or security laws or significant changes in these laws could significantly impact our business and future business plans.
 For example, we may be subject to regulatory action or lawsuits in the event we fail to comply with applicable privacy laws.
 We may face significant liability in the event any of the personal information we maintain is lost or otherwise subject to misuse or other wrongful use, access or disclosure.

 We have to comply with various U.S. federal and state laws, rules and regulations pertaining to healthcare fraud and abuse, including anti-kickback laws and physician self-referral laws, rules and regulations.
 Violations of the fraud and abuse laws are punishable by criminal and civil sanctions, including, in some instances, exclusion from participation in federal and state healthcare programs, including Medicare and Medicaid.